Preserving Biodiversity (TNFD)

 Impact heatmap

-As the results of ENCORE analysis, we found that the tire business has a significant dependence and impact on nature.
-Therefore, our first year of addressing the framework developed by the TNFD, we conducted a risk assessment on the tire business in line with the LEAP approach recommended by the TNFD.
+The results of the analysis with ENCORE confirmed that the tire business has a significant dependency on and impact on nature.
+Therefore, in 2023, the first year of the TNFD response, we conducted a risk assessment for the tire business using the LEAP approach, the risk assessment method recommended by the TNFD, followed by a risk assessment for the sports and industrial products businesses in 2024.

-Based on the results of these research and analyses, the results of the ENCORE analysis were used as the vertical axis "stakeholders' interests" and the results of the risk materiality assessment based on the LEAP approach were used as the horizontal axis "relationship with the company's business".
-Additionally, "violation of indigenous rights" was added as a theme to organize nature-related risks related to the tire business into the materiality map shown in the figure below.
+Based on the results of these analyses, the results of the ENCORE analysis were used as the vertical axis "stakeholder interest" and the results of the case investigation based on the LEAP approach as the horizontal axis "relationship with the company's business".
+And " infringement of indigenous people's rights" was added as an issue and nature-related risks for the business were organized into a materiality map.

 Nature-related Materiality Map Associated with the Tire Business